 Customer Managed Domain

-You can allow a customer to bring their own domain, by using an app input allow the customer to provide their domain.
+You can allow a customer to bring their own domain by using an app input.
 Once the install is provisioned, the customer will be responsible for delegating the DNS subdomain.
 Please refer to the previous section for more details on how to delegate the domain.

 To offer custom install domains, add the following to your config file: